Non-stop flights to Manila (MNL)

 Intercontinental flights to Manila

-* Please note that there are no direct services from Europe, Southern America, Central America, the Caribbean, Africa, Southern Asia or Central Asia.
+* Please note that there are no direct services from Southern America, Central America, the Caribbean, Africa or Central Asia.

 Non-stop flights from the US to Manila

-Philippine Airlines: year-round flights from Honolulu (HNL), Los Angeles (LAX), New York City (JFK), San Francisco (SFO) and seasonal flights from Seattle / Tacoma (SEA).
+Philippine Airlines: year-round flights from Honolulu (HNL), Los Angeles (LAX), New York City (JFK), San Francisco (SFO) and Seattle / Tacoma (SEA).

 United Airlines (Star Alliance): year-round flights from San Francisco (SFO).